Skip to main contentIBM ST4SD

 The Metadata section

-The metadata section is used to provide various other information about the parameterised virtual experiment.
+The metadata section contains 2 fields: package and registry.
+The first is used to provide various other information about the parameterised virtual experiment.
+The latter contains metadata that the registry automatically populates.

 metadata: